Attractive appearance? Complete talent? Vibrant dance moves? Music videos with billions of views?

 On the contrary, the development of K-pop also brings economic benefits to Korea not only in terms of music from album production, revenue through music sharing platforms such as Youtube, but also an ecosystem revolving around music consumption, such as tourism, advertising, souvenir products, etc.

 It is this economic potential that has led to the second lever for K-pop to reach the big sea: Investment from the government.
-In 2012, the Korean government spent a lot of money, 257.5 billion Won (about 200 million USD), more than 200% more than in 2011, on developing Hallyu, and ranked Hallyu as one of the country's key economic export sectors.
+In 2012, the Korean government spent a lot of 257.5 billion Won (about 200 million USD), more than 200% more than in 2011, on developing Hallyu, and ranked Hallyu among the country's key economic export sectors.

-Investment continued to increase over the years in the 2010s, with the most recent being a government investment package of 790 billion won (about 600 million USD) for content production businesses to help boost the country's cultural industry.
+Investment numbers continued to increase over the years in the 2010s, and the most recent was a government investment package of 790 billion won (about 600 million USD) for content production businesses to help boost the country's cultural industry.

 That recognition and investment shows that Seoul is transforming K-pop into a cultural industry, rather than just a passing musical fad.